-It’s Sunday morning and I am writing on ten hours sleep.
-I went to bed early, not even staying up for the cold open of “Saturday Night Live,’” and slept in as well.
-I attribute this lengthy slumber to a book I am reading, Why We Sleep by Matthew Walker, PhD.
-We all know we don’t get enough sleep, and Dr. Walker’s book is so compelling in arguing for a change in sleep habits.
-On my fortieth birthday, similarly, I quit smoking cold turkey by reading a book, The Easy Way to Quit Smoking by Allen Carr.
-While everyone will believe I slept in this morning because of something I read, most people are skeptical that I could quit smoking simply by reading a book, but it’s true.
+One Sunday morning I found myself writing on ten hours sleep.
+I went to bed early, not even staying up for the cold open of Saturday Night Live, and slept in as well.
+I attribute this lengthy slumber to a book I am reading, Why We Sleep by Matthew Walker, PhD (Scribner 2017).
+We all know we don’t get enough sleep, and Dr. Walker’s book argues compellingly for a change in sleep habits.
+On my fortieth birthday, similarly, I quit smoking cold turkey by reading a book, The Easy Way to Quit Smoking by Allen Carr (Arturus Publishing Limited, 1985).
+While everyone will believe I slept in that morning because of something I read, most are skeptical that I could quit smoking simply by reading a book, but it’s true.
 My personal and professional bibliography is replete with books from every section of the bookstore that have influenced my life.
-At lunch last week I mentioned a book I read when I was young, Eleni, by Nicholas Gage, which very personally chronicles the post World War II communist-driven civil war in Greece.
-The book stuck with me, I find its relevance has not diminished over time.
+At lunch recently, I mentioned a book I read when I was young, Eleni, by Nicholas Gage (Ballantine Books, 1985), which very personally chronicles the post World War II communist-driven civil war in Greece.
+The book stuck with me and I find its relevance has not diminished over time.

 It is fair to say I love books, and books of many genres.
 A number of years ago, I decided to study American history by reading presidential biographies – in order.
-I stalled at Polk, and need to get back to my project, and without regressing and reading the newest biography of Washington, Adams or Jefferson – not to mention Lincoln or Teddy Roosevelt.
-So many new and fantastic books are written every year, that it is impossible to keep up; I just keep filling my shelves.
+I stalled at Polk, and need to get back to my project, and without regressing and reading the newest biography of Washington, Adams or Jefferson, not to mention Lincoln or Teddy Roosevelt.
+So many new and fantastic books are written every year that it is impossible to keep up; I just keep filling my shelves.